 have to keep track of LSN values between one backup and the

 next.
-Instead, you can just specify the backup directory of the
+Instead, you can do one of the following:

-Note that even if your last backup was a single-file , you can
+--with-timestampoption.
+If your last backup was a single-file, you can still use

 You can also use the

-specify where the incremental backup should start.
-You have to
+option to specify where the incremental backup should start.
+You

 mysqlbackup at the end of the backup: